Class Schedule

 Attention!
 All ODOT Employees: You must use promo code ODOTEMPL when registering.

-Registration Information – This course offering through LTAP is intended primarily for local agency employees (county, city, village and township).
-The max. number of seats per session is 20, due to the field exercise.
-Registrations are processed in the order they are submitted online, while seats are still available.
-The registration fee is $36 per person for government employees and $90 for non-government employees.
-Lunch is “on your own”.
-Any registrant requiring a reasonable accommodation during training (i.e., mobility or access) should contact Ohio LTAP prior to the course date so the appropriate arrangements can be made.
-If you are sick or not feeling well, please DO NOT attend the course.
+Registration Information – LTAP is managing the registration process for ALL participants.
+The 2025 registration fee is $1,475 as established by NHI.
+Local agency registrants (city/county) should use promo code SPRFUNDED which will cover the NHI course fee for those completing the entire course.
+No meals are provided; lunch is on your own.
+Any registrant requiring a reasonable accommodation during training (i.e., mobility or access) should contact LTAP prior to the course date so the appropriate arrangements can be made.
+If you are sick or not feeling well, or if you have any reason to believe you have been exposed to the coronavirus: please DO NOT show up at the training site, and DO NOT attend the course.
 If you need to cancel your registration, please contact the LTAP office.

 Paying by check?
 Use promo code PAYBYCHECK.